Version as at 9 December 2022

 In Schedule 2, revoke form 18.

-This subpart amends the Unit Titles (Unit Title Disputes—Fees) Regulations 2011.
+Subpart 3—Amendments to Unit Titles (Unit Title Disputes—Fees) Regulations 2011

 In regulation 3(1), revoke the definitions of category 1 proceedings, category 2 proceedings, and chief executive.